 The first flight of the new Russian fighter took place on February 19, 2008.
 The flight was piloted by Sergey Bogdan, Honored Test Pilot of the Russian Federation.
 The importance of the event was emphasized by Russian President Vladimir Putin’s and his then-future successor Dmitry Medvedev’s visit to the test site on February 20.

 The key expected performance values were demonstrated and confirmed through flight tests.
 The second test item entered testing on October 2, 2008.
-The Su-35 was included in the State Arms Program for the period through 2015, which provided for deliveries of Su-35 fighters to the Russian Air Force.
 Along with the new fighter’s entry into service and acceptance by the Russian Air Force, as well as its emergence on the global aircraft market, the aircraft continues to reinforce Russia’s position as one of the leading aviation powers of the 21st century.

 In the Su-35’s design process, the Sukhoi Design Bureau departed from aerodynamic design using the nose canard that had been used in the design of the Su-27M, Su-33, and Su-30MKI fighters and reverted to the proven classic aerodynamic design of the Su-27.
 The technological advances achieved at the beginning of the new decade made it possible to exclude a nose canard from the design while retaining the advantages it provided.